 Once a seldom-seen novelty, the curved deck has become increasingly popular on American properties.
 A round deck adds a touch of sophistication and individuality to an otherwise conventional yard.
 When designed well, a deck could curve to match a back window, hug a pool, or curve around a garden.

-However, many homeowners balk at the suggestion of installing a round deck—surely it’s more difficult to build, and more costly.
-But a skilled, experienced building team should have the tools and know-how to construct an attractive deck in a timely manner with no additional charge to you.
+Many homeowners, however, balk at the suggestion of installing a round deck.
+Surely, they think, it’s more difficult to build—and more costly.
+A skilled, experienced building team, though, should have the tools and know-how to construct an attractive deck in a timely manner with no additional charge to you.
 Your contractor should be able to assist you in tackling the following design and construction challenges of building a round deck:

 Daunted?
 Don’t be.
 Curved decks can be elegant and attractive additions to your outdoor living space.
 A skilled contractor can work with you to plan, frame, and erect your round deck, and can add custom, secure railings and benches that complement its curves and arches.
 A round deck can do wonders for your home’s overall appeal and resale value—not only is a round deck unique, its synthetic material makes it easy to clean and maintain.
 When built correctly, a round deck will continue to provide character, grace, and comfort to your home for years to come.